 SPPA PhD in Public Policy graduate Daniel Rosenbloom received the 2019 Senate Medal for outstanding academic achievement at the convocation ceremony on June 12.
 His research focuses on the policy and political dimensions of low-carbon energy transitions.
-Drawing on transition and political perspectives, his research explores the intersection of climate change, energy, and societal transitions.
-His work has appeared in a number of high impact journals such as Global Environmental Change, Research Policy, and Environmental Innovation and Societal Transitions.
+Drawing on transition and political perspectives, he explores the intersection of climate change, energy and societal transitions.
+Daniel’s work has appeared in a number of high impact journals such as Global Environmental Change, Research Policy, and Environmental Innovation and Societal Transitions.

-Daniel was co-chair of the organizing committee for the 10th annual International Sustainability Transitions conference held at Carleton June 23-26.
+Daniel was co-chair of the organizing committee for the 10th annual International Sustainability Transitions conference to be held at Carleton University June 23-26, 2019.
 Daniel is also a member of the board for the Sustainability Transitions Research Network and is currently a SSHRC Postdoctoral Fellow at the University of Toronto.